SofaPirate/Plaquette/docs/flow.rst

    MinMaxScaler scaler;

+   Plotter plotter(115200);

    AnalogOut led(9);

    void step() {
      // Rescale value and send the result to LED. sensor >> scaler >> led;

+     // You can also use flow operators to stream data to a Plotter. sensor >> plotter; // prints sensor value scaler >> plotter; // prints rescaled value
    }

 |Syntax|